magdziarek/oztrack/readme.md

 ### Configuring GeoServer layers

-OzTrack automatically creates and updates layers in GeoServer.
-To configure layers in GeoServer, log in to OzTrack as admin, click the 'GeoServer' link on the Settings page, and click the 'Update GeoServer' button.
+ZoaTrack automatically creates and updates layers in GeoServer.
+To configure layers in GeoServer, log in to ZoaTrack as admin, click the 'GeoServer' link on the Settings page, and click the 'Update GeoServer' button.
 Any errors encountered updating GeoServer will be listed on the response page; in particular, you will see errors if creation of external environmental layers fail due to missing layer files.

 ## Developer notes